davidrhoden/davidrhoden-basic-netlify/timeline/words-with-friends-jan-7-2010.md

 ---
-title: Watch your language or else I will
+title: Watch your language or else I will.
 date: 2010-01-07T21:00:00.000Z
 summary: If you want to start the game with ANUS, you better hope I don't have MOTIF.
 excerpt: If you want to start the game with ANUS, you better hope I don't have MOTIF.